 To avoid flight delays, schedule arrivals and departures for the morning or late evening.
 Other transportation issues to anticipate are flooded roads and ferry or bus delays or even cancellations.

 If you're especially concerned about rain affecting your trip, consider purchasing trip insurance before you go.
 Actually, trip insurance is a good idea whenever traveling internationally.

-Make sure the insurance covers both medical emergencies but also any electronics in case they get wet.
+Make sure the insurance covers both medical emergencies and any electronics in case they get wet.